Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 10

 The messenger who was sent back

 "Is tt you Armstrong?" repeated it.
-In answer he heard.
+In answer he heard

 guttural mutterings.
 He realised tt there

-must be Turks in l trench.
+must be Turks in / trench.

-a party of abt 40 men supported by
+A party of abt 40 men supported by

 83